zyedidia/highlight/README.md

 Highlight allows you to pass in a string and get back all the information you need to syntax highlight that string well.

+This project is still a work in progress and more features and documentation will be coming later.

 # Installation

 ```